 We tested our ransomware threat detection against a number of prevalent ransomware strains.
 As an example, the above results show the effectiveness of Alcion’s ransomware detection algorithms against the Bad Rabbit ransomware strain on a variety of different file types and file sizes.
 The green dotted line represents the threshold which separates ransomware-encrypted files (represented by red dots) from non-ransomware-encrypted files (represented by blue dots).

 Don't let your organization become the next ransomware headline.
 Equip yourself with a defense mechanism that's been purpose-built to combat today's threats and anticipate tomorrow's.
 Let Alcion's AI-driven platform be your first line of defense against ransomware – you can try Alcion for free!
 The trial runs for 14 days, and no credit card is required.
-Find instructions on how you can get a free Microsoft 365 test/sandbox domain in five minutes and use it to trial Alcion.
 If you have questions or need support, find us on Discord or contact us via our support page.